xbcsmith/epr-workshop/03-integration/03-schema-registry-json.md

 # Schema Registry with JSON Schema

-**Duration:** ~45 minutes
-**Prerequisites:** Labs 01–05 complete; Redpanda running with Schema Registry enabled; Python 3.10+ with `kafka-python`, `jsonschema`, and `requests` installed.

----

 ## Overview

 In previous labs you validated EPR event payloads manually inside consumer logic — a hand-rolled `validate_event()` function that knew about required fields.
 That works for a single team, but it breaks down the moment you have multiple producers and consumers written by different people or deployed independently.
 When the build service adds a field and the validator service doesn't know about it, you get DLQ storms.
 When the validator service tightens a constraint and the build service hasn't been updated, you get silent drops.

 A **Schema Registry** solves this by making schemas a first-class artifact in your pipeline — versioned, centrally stored, and enforced at both produce and consume time.
 Producers register their schema before publishing.
 Consumers fetch the schema before processing.
 Compatibility rules prevent breaking changes from being registered at all.

 Redpanda ships a built-in Schema Registry that is fully compatible with the Confluent Schema Registry API.
 It runs alongside the broker with no additional infrastructure.

 ### What you will learn

 - How the Redpanda Schema Registry API works
 - How to register, retrieve, and version JSON Schemas for EPR events
 - How to enforce schema validation at produce time using the registry
 - How to configure and test compatibility modes: `BACKWARD`, `FORWARD`, `FULL`, `NONE`
 - How schema violations connect to the DLQ pattern from Lab 05

 ---